mighty-gerbils/gerbil-persist/persist.md

 The *low-level* way to persist data is to use some Virtual Machine (VM) that will do it for you, such as [Golem](https://golem.cloud)’s WASM environment.
-The VM implementation knows where all your data is, and can make regular snapshots of the state of the virtual CPU, saving whichever pages have changed between two snapshots.
+The VM implementation knows where all your data is, and can make regular snapshots of the state of the virtual CPU and the associated memory, saving CPU registers and whichever memory pages have changed between two snapshots.
 You can only enjoy the hardware accelerations supported by the VM implementation, but there are a finite number of them, and worse comes to worst you could run the truly computation-intensive parts in a transient “coprocessor” process.
-In particular, making coherent snapshots when a process runs with multiple threads, possibly on multiple processors, can be especially tricky, but it is ultimately possible.
+In particular, making coherent snapshots when a process runs with multiple threads, possibly on multiple processors, can be especially tricky and costly, but it is ultimately possible.
 Note that while the virtual machine provides low-level persistence, you will want the higher-level language running on top of it to provide the ability to do schema upgrade: the language should support full schema dump and restore